syntaxfm/website/shows/475 - supperclub Tim Leland.md

 ---
 number: 475
 title: Supper Club × Authoring Browser Extensions with Tim Leland
-date:
+date: 1656072000131
 url:
 ---

-In this supper club episode of Syntax, Wes and Scott talk
+In this supper club episode of Syntax, Wes and Scott talk with Tim Leland - developer of browser extensions like WeatherExtension and Link Shortener Extension.

 ## Postlight Podcast - Sponsor